Marc Almond: 1990s

 Almond's next album Fantastic Star saw him part with WEA and sign to Mercury Records.
 Much of Fantastic Star was originally recorded in New York with Mike Thorne, but later after signing to Mercury, was reworked in London.
 Almond also recorded a session for the album with John Cale, David Johanson, and Chris Spedding; some made the final cut.
 Other songs were produced by Mike Hedges and Martyn Ware.
 Adding to the disjointed recording process was the fact that during recording Almond also spent several weeks attending a treatment centre in Canterbury for addiction to prescription drugs.
 However, on its release Fantastic Star gave Almond a hit single with "Adored and Explored", and also minor hits and stage favourites such as "The Idol" and "Child Star".
-Fantastic Star was Almond's last album with a major record label, and the period also marked the ending of his managerial relationship with Stevo Pearce.
+Fantastic Star was Almond's last album with WEA and also marked the ending of his managerial relationship with Stevo Pearce.

 Almond signed to Echo records in 1998 with a more downbeat and atmospheric electronica album, Open All Night.
 This featured R&B and trip hop influences, as well as torch songs for which he had become known.
 The album featured a duet ("Threat of Love") with Siouxsie Sioux as well as one ("Almost Diamonds") with Kelli Ali (then of the Sneaker Pimps).
 "Black Kiss", "Tragedy" and "My Love" were the singles from the album Open All Night.